micmejia/bible-dump/AMPC/Isaiah/Isa 16.md

-Then in mercy _and_ loving-kindness shall a throne be established, and [^b] One shall sit upon it in truth _and_ faithfulness in the tent of David, judging and seeking justice and being swift to do righteousness.
+Then in mercy _and_ loving-kindness shall a throne be established, and  One shall sit upon it in truth _and_ faithfulness in the tent of David, judging and seeking justice and being swift to do righteousness.